egenvall/Kotlin-Conductor-Notify/README.md

 # Skeppsklocka
 Whenever something good happens in the office, ring the bell in your phone and everyone in the office with the app will get a push notification with the bell sound and your message.

-##Written in Kotlin for learning purposes using
+##Android application written in Kotlin for learning purposes, using

 [Kotlin] (https://github.com/JetBrains/kotlin)